mchestr/home-cluster/README.md

 ## Overview

 This is a repository for my home infrastructure and Kubernetes cluster.
+This repository is the source of truth and declarative state for my home lab k8s cluster.

 ### Core Components